maggiekoesno/CZ2002_Project/README.md

 mkdir classes
 ```

-We have provided a script file to automate the compilation process of the source code.
+A script file is provided to automate the compilation process of the source code.
 Execute the following command to compile the source code.

 ```bash
 ./script.sh